Klay Thompson: Early years (2011–2014)

 On January 29, 2013, Thompson scored a season-high 32 points against the Cleveland Cavaliers.
 Warriors coach Mark Jackson said that Thompson and Stephen Curry formed the best shooting duo in NBA history.
 That season, they combined made 483 three-pointers, the most ever by an NBA duo at the time.
 (Note: Previous record was 435 by the Orlando Magic's Dennis Scott and Nick Anderson in 1995–96.)
-The Warriors defeated the Denver Nuggets in the first round of the playoffs and were next matched up against the San Antonio Spurs.
+The Warriors defeated the Denver Nuggets in the first round of the playoffs, and were next matched up against the San Antonio Spurs.
 On May 8, 2013, Thompson recorded a playoff career-high 34 points against San Antonio, hitting 8-of-9 three-pointers, to go along with a career-high 14 rebounds.
-The Warriors went on to lose to the Spurs in six games.
+The Warriors lost to the Spurs in six games.

 In the opening game for the Warriors, Thompson scored a season-high 38 points, including 5-of-7 three-pointers.
 He and Curry set an NBA record for 484 combined threes on the season, besting by one the record they set the previous year.
 Thompson averaged 18.4 points, 3.1 rebounds and 2.2 assists on the year.
 Thompson and the Warriors entered the 2014 NBA playoffs as the sixth seed in the Western Conference and were matched up with the Los Angeles Clippers in the first round; they lost the series in seven games.